cockroachdb/docs/cockroachcloud/quickstart.md

 - Explore our [example apps](../{{site.current_cloud_version}}/example-apps.html) for examples on how to build applications using your preferred driver or ORM and run it on CockroachDB.
 - [Migrate your existing data](../{{site.current_cloud_version}}/migration-overview.html).

-## Learn more

-This page outlines the quickest way to get started with CockroachDB.
+This page highlights just one way you can get started with CockroachDB.
 For information on other options that are available when creating a CockroachDB cluster, see the following:

+- To create a Self-Hosted cluster, see [Start a Local Cluster](../{{site.versions["stable"]}}/start-a-local-cluster.html).
+- To create a {{ site.data.products.dedicated }} cluster, see [Quickstart with {{ site.data.products.dedicated }}](quickstart-trial-cluster.html).
-- To create a free cluster with other configurations (e.g., a different cloud provider, region, or monthly budget), see [Create a {{ site.data.products.serverless }} Cluster](create-a-serverless-cluster.html).
+- To create a {{ site.data.products.serverless }} cluster with other configurations (e.g., a different cloud provider, region, or monthly budget), see [Create a {{ site.data.products.serverless }} Cluster](create-a-serverless-cluster.html).
-- To connect to a free cluster with other options (e.g., a different SQL user) and connection methods (with an application or [CockroachDB compatible tool](../{{site.current_cloud_version}}/third-party-database-tools.html)), see [Connect to a {{ site.data.products.serverless }} Cluster](connect-to-a-serverless-cluster.html).
+- To connect to a {{ site.data.products.serverless }} cluster with other options (e.g., a different SQL user) and connection methods (with an application or [CockroachDB compatible tool](../{{site.current_cloud_version}}/third-party-database-tools.html)), see [Connect to a {{ site.data.products.serverless }} Cluster](connect-to-a-serverless-cluster.html).
-- To watch a video tutorial of connecting to a cluster, see [Setting Up a {{ site.data.products.serverless }} Cluster](https://www.youtube.com/watch?v=6CIDXdlnwHk).
-- To watch a video tutorial of running queries against a cluster, see [Using a {{ site.data.products.serverless }} Cluster](https://www.youtube.com/watch?v=VCuTmvKXjP0).